 - Magic Kingdom Mickey Meet & Greet: This is a tip that my friend gave me when we went the first time, and it worked out well both times.
 Right inside the Magic Kingdom to the right in a large building, there is an area for Mickey Meet & Greet and the Princess Meet & Greet.
 The best part is, you can get fast passes to do this!
 I highly recommend this.
 My son got his own few minutes with Mickey and we got great pictures!
 And, it is indoors and air-conditioned!

 - Age: This was my son’s second time at Disney World.
 I was always against taking my son to Disney World until he was old enough to really enjoy it, but let me tell you, 2.5 years old is the perfect time to take a kid!
 First and foremost, kids are free until age 3.
 Also, he was old enough that he knew Mickey, but he was young enough that he didn’t know many of the characters.
 Why is that a good thing?
 Well, we were able to bypass all of the LONG lines to meet the characters.
 Standing in line for 45 minutes, waiting to see Daisy Duck was NOT something I wanted to do.
+And I wasn’t sure he could last in a line that long!
 Another good thing about this age is that he didn’t ask me to buy him everything in the gift shops.
-We walked through them, but he didn’t pester me to buy him stuff like some of the older kids do.
+We walked through them, but he didn’t want me to buy him stuff like some of the older kids do.